ilmaruduste/MPDSamplingStatistics/README.md

 # MPDSamplingStatistics
-This program is a tool to compare different MPD based results between eachother, conduct statistical tests and output a .csv file with different statistical indicators.
+This program is a tool to compare different Mobile Positioning Data (MPD) based results between eachother, conduct statistical tests and output a .csv file with different statistical indicators.

 ## Input

+In order to compare two or more sets of results to the first set of results, two databases or multiple schemas in one database are used.
+The choice of databases/schemas is specified in the config file, but <b>the format of the tables should be the same for different sets of results </b>(otherwise you couldn't compare them).

 Many forms of tables are suitable for input in this program.
 The following is one example:
 ![An example of input results](./pictures/dummy_input_results.png)

-...where 'lau_id' is the id of the municipality that has a particular indicator, 'lau_level' refers to the local administrative unit level of a select country, period refers to the time of the particular indicator, and 'unique_visitor_cnt' and 'trip_cnt' are the indicators or 'results' that will be compared between two tables.
+...where `lau_id` is the id of the administrative unit that has a particular indicator, `lau_level` refers to the local administrative unit level of a select country, period refers to the time of the particular indicator, and `unique_visitor_cnt` and `trip_cnt` are the indicators or 'results' that will be compared between two tables.

+One script could compare multiple tables from multiple schemas to a set of original results with the same number of tables.

 ## Output